 But here’s the conundrum.
-There's a ton of material out there - blogs, case studies, courses - on improving business communication, including team communication, and everyone - including your competitors - has been trying to trawl through it, learn new things, and identify the secret sauce, for ages.
+There's a ton of material out there—blogs, case studies, courses—on improving business and team communication, and everyone—including your competitors—has been trying to trawl through it, learn new things, and identify the secret sauce for ages.

 What then, will set your sales team apart from the competition?

 To help you find the answer, we dug in deep across our favorite blogs, favorite people in office, and good ol’ watercooler talk, and found this gem hidden just across the bay in our office:

 “The secret sauce to closing any sales deal is ultimately good storytelling.
 It’s knowing your customers and making them the hero of their own story.”

 —Ben Pointing, Sales Head at Flock.

 At this point you’re probably thinking, “Nice quote, but how can I make this happen?”